How to Write a Japanese Resume: Rirekisho and Shokumukeirekisho (with Template)

 Please note that the following English translation of the Rirekisho resume template used for applying to Japanese companies is just for your convenience and understanding and not for actual use when you apply to a Japanese company; the original template in Japanese must be used.

-English Translation of Rirekisho resume Template.
+English Translation of Japanese Rirekisho resume Template.

 Shokumukeirekisho: Detailed Japanese Resume